Last update: 08/01/2025

 2018-2020

-Teacher at EPSI Bordeaux, Bordeaux, France, school of Computer Engineering.
+Teacher at EPSI Bordeaux, Bordeaux, France, School of Computer Engineering.

 Lectures and tutorials in the field of Artificial Intelligence and Machine Learning (neural networks, supervised learning, reinforcement learning using Malmo framework)